Blog

 • Businesses have a duty to protect PII, PHI and PCI data, both ethically and legally.
 HIPAA regulations in the US protect healthcare data.

-And it's not just down to healthcare organisations to protect customer data.
-Any business handling card details must have safeguards in place, in line with Payment Card Industry (PCI) compliance requirements, to ensure it can't be accessed by unauthorised users.
+Meanwhile, financial organisations handling credit card details must have safeguards in place for sensitive customer data, in line with Payment Card Industry (PCI) compliance requirements, to ensure it can't be accessed by unauthorised users.

 What is PII?

 PII stands for Personally Identifiable Information and covers any form of data that you could identify someone by.
-For instance, that could be their:
+It’s classed as sensitive data due to the fact that unauthorised users accessing this information could use it to the detriment of the identified individual.

 - home address